ColinJPage/CCore/README.md

 ### 🔊 SoundSO

 A SoundSO represents a sound effect with parameter ranges to add variation when played (volume, pitch, spatial blend, etc.).
 When a SoundSO is played, SoundManager instantiates a new AudioSource to play it.

+### ☑️ State Machines

+An abstract state machine and states are defined with the hope of being highly reusable.